KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when role validation fails due to a specified identity that is not contained in the System.Workflow.Activities.WorkflowRoleCollection.

-    throw [System.Workflow.Activities.WorkflowAuthorizationException]::New("role validation fails due to a specified identity that is not contained in the System.Workflow.Activities.WorkflowRoleCollection.")
+    throw [System.Workflow.Activities.WorkflowAuthorizationException]::New('role validation fails due to a specified identity that is not contained in the System.Workflow.Activities.WorkflowRoleCollection.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Workflow.Activities.WorkflowAuthorizationException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Workflow.Activities.WorkflowAuthorizationException.aspx)